brijesh2709/Brain-Tumor-Survival-Prediction/README.md

 # Brain-Tumor-Survival-Prediction

 ### Overview
-In this project I implemented three different models to predict brain tumor survival of a patient based on the given dataset.
+I implemented three different models to predict brain tumor survival of a patient based on the dataset.
 The dataset consists of brain tumor MRI exams derived from the MICCAO Brain Tumor Segmentation Challenge.
 For preparing the data set for survival prediction, the brain MRI volume was cropped to the boundaries of the tumor and resampled to form a uniform 3D volume of shape (96,96,96,4).
 I created a custom config dictionary to create generators to